modenaxe/MuscleParamOptimizer/README.md

 * as menu extension of the OpenSim GUI (graphical user interface).
 Please refer directly to the repository and to the nice documentation available at [this website](http://muscleoptimizer.github.io/MuscleOptimizer/).

+# Contributord
+Thank you to Bryce Killen from KU Leuven for updating the code for OpenSim 4.1!

 # References
 * Zajac, F.E.
 Muscle and tendon: properties, models, scaling, and application to biomechanics and motor control.
 Critical Reviews in Biomedical Engineering.
 17: 359-411, 1989.
 [LINK](https://www.ncbi.nlm.nih.gov/pubmed/2676342)
 * Winby, C.R., Lloyd, D.G.
 Kirk, T.B.
 Evaluation of different analytical methods for subject-specific scaling of musculotendon parameters.
 Journal of Biomechanics.
 41: 1682-1688, 2008.
 [LINK](https://www.ncbi.nlm.nih.gov/pubmed/18456272)